huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 ### Controlling Connection Migration For Privacy

-DoQ implementation might consider using the connection migration features defined in section 9 of {{!RFC9000}}.
+DoQ implementation might consider using the connection migration features defined in Section 9 of {{!RFC9000}}.
 These features enable connections to continue operating as the client's connectivity changes.
 As detailed in {{privacy-issues-with-long-duration-sessions}}, these features trade off privacy for latency.
 By default, clients SHOULD be configured